English/Language Arts

 Read To Achieve (RTA)

-The Kentucky Read to Achieve: Reading Diagnostic and Intervention Grant provides schools with competitive funds to support teachers in implementing a reading intervention program and evidence-based instructional strategies that address the diverse needs of primary students (K-3) reading at low levels and needing accelerated learning.
-Schools awarded the RTA grant must ensure implementation of a reading intervention for students in tiers two and three of a Multi-Tiered System of Supports as well as a comprehensive reading program at tier one.
+The Kentucky Read to Achieve: Reading Diagnostic and Intervention Grant provides schools with competitive funds to support teachers in implementing a reading intervention program and evidence-based instructional strategies that address the various needs of primary students (K-3) reading at low levels and needing accelerated learning.
+Schools awarded the RTA grant must ensure implementation of a reading intervention program for students in tiers two and three of a Multi-Tiered System of Supports as well as a KDE approved comprehensive reading program at tier one.

 RTA Resources